 The best bet for getting a balanced plate on the table is to aim for one for from each group: high calorie, high iron/calcium foods, and fruits or vegetables.
 My first foods printable has ideas of basic foods for each group to help get you started.

 Once you've mastered the foods on the printout, it's time to expand your horizons!
 Start by adding more foods to the iron group.
 If you're unsure of what those should be, I've got a list of high iron foods you can pull from.

 Next, add additional foods to the high calorie and fruit/veggie groups.
 The only guidelines when adding foods are to ensure that they are an acceptable texture for your baby.
 That means when they're first starting out you want the foods to be able to be smooshed between two fingers, or between your tongue and the roof of your mouth.
 Following this guideline will help to ensure the food isn't a choking hazard.

 So what are some actual meal examples, you might ask?
-I'm showing you three in the video above, as well as how to prepare them so they are safe for your baby.
-Some of my favorite items to include in starter meals are cucumbers, asparagus, toast with hummus, and cottage cheese or yogurt but there are lots more ideas above.
+I'm showing you three in the video below, as well as how to prepare them so they are safe for your baby.
+Some of my favorite items to include in starter meals are cucumbers, asparagus, toast with hummus, and cottage cheese or yogurt but there are lots more ideas below.

 Food for Babies Older Than 6 months

 This meal building concept works for babies of all ages!
 Getting familiar with the foods in each group will help you to quickly and easily build a meal for your child, no matter what their eating stage is.
 Once your baby has advanced from the starter finger food textures, you can serve the foods in the texture that is most appropriate for their current stage.
 You would continue to serve something like cottage cheese or yogurt in exactly the same way for an older baby as you would for a 6 month old.
 You might cook a vegetable slightly less for your older baby once they are able to handle harder textures, but that type of modification is the only one you need.